 The relationship between a child and a dog can be extremely rewarding.
 However, as a dog grows older, it gets much harder to keep up with an energetic child.
-And hugs that used to be welcomed can now be painful for joints that are now arthritic.
+And hugs that used to be welcomed can now be painful if the dog has arthritic joints or decreased sensory perception.

 If you have younger children in your household, you need to educate them on the changes that your dog is going through.
 They need to understand that your dog has special needs now that he's getting older.